Schedule and Room Assignments

 (Semester Long)

-Political Science through Current Events (Sem 2) Closed
+Political Science through Current Events (Sem 1) - Opens May 12 6:00 am

 Day(s): Fri

 Seventy-seven percent of Americans ages 18 - 34 do not recognize either senator from their home state and 53 percent of millennials cannot name even one US Supreme Court justice.
 Yet there are celebrities from Hollywood, the NFL, and the music industry who have a recognition rate of 98%.
 Why are so many young Americans disconnected and disinterested in politics, government, economics, and most current events?
 One reason may be because these subjects seem dull and dated.
 They require looking backward and may appear devoid of things teens care about.
 Yet, an understanding of these issues is what is needed to ensure engaged, informed citizens who understand our country's policies and politics.
 This course will examine the top stories and news of the day and put them in the context of our political institutions and free enterprise system.
 The class will select topics and trends from the news and evaluate what is "really" behind them.
 Migrants gathering along our southern border: Can a president change our immigration policy?
 Mounting student loan burden: Can Congress erase the debt?
 Governors failing their states: What is a recall?
 This class will help students understand current events and contemporary controversies by connecting them to the building blocks of political science: American history, government, politics, and economics.
 This class will employ a Socratic method of teaching.
 Students should be active, engaged contributors, who come to class prepared to participate in weekly discussions.
 Each class meeting will be approximately 2/3 discussion of current topics and 1/3 discussion/lecture on connecting the issue to relevant principles in political science and public policy.
 Students will be assigned weekly readings or short news videos/documentaries which will provide background and context on the issues they are discussing.
 Prerequisites: None Workload: Students should expect to spend 2-3 hours per week outside of class on homework.
 Assignments: Assignments will consist of reading newspapers or magazine articles, viewing newsclips, and replying to online prompts.
 PDF articles and assigned links will be posted in the class Canvas portal.
 Assessments: Points will be awarded for the class participation and online responses to class discussion and prompts.Parents can assign a grade based on the number of points earned as compared to the number of points available.
-Textbook/Materials: Students will be given a code to access a classroom account for the Washington Post, New York Times, and Wall Street Journal where they will read current topics.
+Textbook/Materials: Students should subscribe to the Washington Post, New York Times, or Wall Street Journal where they will read current topics.
 In addition, students will each select an online, independent newspaper from a secondary market to follow.
-Lab/Supply Fee: The fee for classroom subscriptions is included.
-Credit: Homeschool families may wish to count this course as partial credit in American Government for purposes of a high school transcript.
+Credit: Homeschool families may wish to count this course as partial credit in Humanities/Social Studies for purposes of a high school transcript.
+(Full credit for both semesters)

 2:00 pm-2:55 pm